« Previous Page

 12-step programs all may be used.

-If medicine misuse or abuse is the problem, sometimes talking to a
+If medicine misuse is the problem, sometimes talking to a

 doctor, friend, or family member about the problem can help.
 Treatment could be